Lake Shore High School (Angola, New York)

 Lake Shore High School is a public high school located in Angola, Erie County, New York, United States.
 It is the only high school operated by the Evans-Brant Central School District (Lake Shore).
 It serves students in the Town of Evans and Village of Angola, the Town of Brant and a portion of the Cattaraugus Indian Reservation.
-The current principal is Dr. Katy Berner-Wallen, the current assistant principals are Mrs.Julie Schwab, and Mr. Daryl Besant.
+The current principal is Dr. Katy Berner-Wallen, the current assistant principals are Mr. Jason Sullivan and Mr. Daryl Besant.